TENNLab-UTK/framework-embedder-open/markdown/xor_example.md

 And that's it!
 We now have a dependency-free, lightweight C library in `tmp_xor_example/xor.h`, whose sole purpose is to simulate just the XOR SNN model.
 Notice that it's just a single file!

-We can now make a simple main program to test out `tmp_xor_example/xor.h`:
+`tmp_xor_example/xor.h` can be compiled for any piece of hardware that has a C compiler+toolchain (e.g. a microcontroller).
+For the sake of this tutorial, we can now make a simple main program to test out `tmp_xor_example/xor.h` on our own machine:

 ```
 UNIX> echo "#include \"xor.h\"" > tmp_xor_example/xor_test.c ; \